mpharrigan/nxweight/README.md

 nxweight
 ========

-Draw directed graphs with edge weights
+Draw directed graphs with edge weights indicated by linewidths